 The online landscape is ever-changing.
 Companies introduce new devices, platforms and features on what feels like a daily basis.
-So, we’ve rounded up this week’s biggest stories, including Whatsapp Business.
+So, we’ve rounded up this week’s biggest stories, including how to add to Facebook Story from desktop.
 Stay ahead of the curve!

 WhatsApp officially launches its app for businesses